10 Facts About Martha Washington

 In the interval between General Washington's departure on April 16, 1789, and hers in May, the presidential household in New York had been readied for the Washington family.

 On the afternoon of May 16th with Washington's nephew, Robert Lewis, as her escort, Mrs. Washington left Mount Vernon in the family carriage with her two youngest grandchildren.
 For Nelly Custis and her brother, Washington Custis, their first "official" event was a memorable adventure with many lessons to be learned.
-While still in Virginia, obstinate horses, a broken carriage and a frightening ferry crossing introduced them to the hazards and delays of road travel.
-Parades and receptions in Grandmama's honor called forth all the social skills they had mastered at ages ten and eight.
+While still in Virginia, obstinate horses, a broken carriage, and a frightening ferry crossing introduced them to the hazards and delays of road travel.
+Parades and receptions in their grandmother's honor called forth all the social skills they had mastered at ages ten and eight.

 At Baltimore, the first large city along their 11-day route, fireworks and a serenade lasting until two in the morning offered exciting, if unnecessarily protracted diversions.